 In this way, the broad function of each committee and the way they contribute to the running of the BHF is immediately apparent:

-Chaired by Iain Mackay, a member of the Board of Trustees, the Audit & Risk Committee is responsible for reviewing and evaluating the risk management and internal control of financial and non-financial risks.
-It also assesses the role and effectiveness of our internal audit function and ensures the organisation responds effectively and efficiently to any recommendations for change.
-This committee recommends the external auditor to be used by the BHF, reviews the BHF’s annual financial statement, recommends the reserves policy and develops policy and approval processes for non-audit services by the external auditor.
+Chaired by Iain Mackay, a member of the Board of Trustees.
+The Audit & Risk Committee is responsible for reviewing and evaluating the risk management and internal control of financial and non-financial risks.
+It also assesses the role and effectiveness of our internal audit function.
+Ensures the organisation responds effectively and efficiently to any recommendations for change.
+This committee recommends the external auditor to be used by the BHF, reviews the BHF’s annual financial statement.
+Recommends the reserves policy and develops policy and approval processes for non-audit services by the external auditor.

-Chaired by Dr Doug Gurr, Chair of the Board of Trustees, the Nominations Committee is responsible for recommending individuals for appointment or re-appointment as Trustees or Council Members, conducting skills audit of the Board of Trustees and Council, and establishing an Induction and Training Programme for Trustees and Council Members.
-It is also responsible for recommending individuals for appointment as Chairs of some of the BHF’s Committees, as well as overseeing the search and selection of the Chief Executive, Finance Director and Medical Director.
+Chaired by Dr Doug Gurr, Chair of the Board of Trustees.
+The Nominations Committee is responsible for recommending individuals for appointment or re-appointment as Trustees or Council Members.
+Conducting skills audit of the Board of Trustees and Council.
+Establishing an Induction and Training Programme for Trustees and Council Members.
+It is also responsible for recommending individuals for appointment as Chairs of some of the BHF’s Committees.
+As well as overseeing the search and selection of the Chief Executive, Finance Director and Medical Director.

-Chaired by Denise Collis, the Remuneration Committee is responsible for ensuring that clear and effective arrangements are in place for the appraisal of the Chief Executive and for determining and regularly reviewing the broad senior management remuneration policy.
+Chaired by Denise Collis.
+The Remuneration Committee is responsible for ensuring that clear and effective arrangements are in place for the appraisal of the Chief Executive.
+For determining and regularly reviewing the broad senior management remuneration policy.
 This Committee may advise the Executive Group on the general remuneration policy of the BHF.

-The Operational Committees review and make decisions on key operational matters on behalf of the Board of Trustees in the following areas:
+The Operational Committees review and make decisions on key operational matters on behalf of the Board of Trustees.
+Details of the following areas below:

-- Chairs and Programme Grants Committee is responsible for assessing basic and clinical cardiovascular research grant applications and selecting those for award, in line with the guidelines set by the Board of Trustees.
-Applications include those for Personal Chairs, Programme Grants, Special Projects, Clinical Studies, New Horizons Grants, Infrastructure Grants and Strategic Awards.
-The Committee also ratifies Translational Research Awards recommended by the Translational Research Advisory Board, and awards made in partnership with external research funders.
+- Chairs and Programme Grants Committee is responsible for assessing cardiovascular research grant applications and selecting those for award, in line with the guidelines set by the Board of Trustees.
+Applications include those for Personal Chairs, Programme Grants, Special Projects, New Horizons Grants, Infrastructure Grants and Strategic Initiatives.
+The Committee also ratifies awards made in partnership with external research funders.

 - Project Grants Committee is responsible for assessing applications for Project Grants and selecting those for award.